Alexander Studio

 The design for Alexander Studio, by Arden Studios of New York, was inspired by the Chapel of St. Joseph in Saas-Fee, Switzerland.
 (Late in the 1800s the MacDowells and Alexanders visited the chapel when traveling in Europe together.)

 The interior is lit from the north by a pair of full-height windows.
 It is large and open, with a flagstone floor and a high ceiling.
 The room is distinguished on the west end by a large stone arch that separates the main studio area from an angled alcove and stone fireplace.
 It took six years to build as work on the stone walls progressed slowly.
 A 1993 renovation was funded by Ruth and James Ewing, in loving memory of Blanche Dombek who worked in the studio.
-A renovation is on tap that will benefit from a Frankenthaler Climate Initiative grant to be used for three MacDowell studios.
+A renovation that benefited two Frankenthaler Climate Initiative grants is currently underway on the studio.

 Some well-known works created here: